This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a swollen knee joint diagnosed?

 Your healthcare provider will ask about your symptoms and any medical conditions you have.
-He will also ask if you have had any recent injuries.
-He will examine your knee and check how well it moves in different directions.
-He may do blood tests or x-rays to find the cause of the swelling.
-He may also remove fluid from your knee joint and send it to a lab for tests.
+He or she will also ask if you have had any recent injuries.
+He or she will examine your knee and check how well it moves in different directions.
+You may need blood tests or x-rays to find the cause of the swelling.
+Your provider may also remove fluid from your knee joint and send it to a lab for tests.

 How is a swollen knee joint treated?